 My Hero Academia has established itself as a fixture alongside anime such as Naruto and One Piece.
-When you start with the movies and the series, you should pay attention to the correct watch order for My Hero Academia.
+When you start with the movies and the series, you should consider the correct watch order for My Hero Academia.

 Since 2016, My Hero Academia has thrilled anime fans from all over the world.
-The franchise has its origins in the manga series by Kohei Horikoshi, which was launched two years earlier.
-The anime tries to adapt the original work in detail, but from time to time films are added, which prolong the plot.
+The franchise originates in the manga series by Kohei Horikoshi, which was launched two years earlier.
+The anime tries to adapt the original work in detail, but from time to time, films are added, which prolong the plot.
 In this order, you look at them correctly,

 Best Watch Order for My Hero Academia

-Since the My Hero Academia movies are not relevant to the original plot, they can theoretically be omitted.
+Since the My Hero Academia movies are irrelevant to the original plot, they can theoretically be omitted.
 However, it is worth taking a look inside.
-After all, fans see more of Izuku and the other heroes and also get a better animation quality than in the series.
+After all, fans see more of Izuku and the other heroes and get better animation quality than in the series.

 Watch Order for My Hero Academia by Release Year

-Here’s a list of watch orders for My Hero Academia, according to their release dates.
+According to their release dates, here’s a list of watch orders for My Hero Academia.

 I. TV Series